Lynne Cohen

-Lynne Cohen (July 3, 1944 – May 12, 2014) was an American-Canadian photographer.
+Lynne Cohen (July 3, 1944 – May 12, 2014) was an influential American-Canadian photographer.

 Life

 Born in Racine, Wisconsin, Cohen was educated in printmaking and sculpture at the University of Wisconsin, Madison, Wisconsin, and in Ann Arbor and Eastern Michigan University, Ypsilanti, Michigan.
 She studied for a year at the Slade School of Fine Art in London, England.

 Cohen lived and worked in Canada beginning in 1973, initially in Ottawa, and in Montreal from 2005 until 2014.

 She taught at several institutions, primarily Eastern Michigan University (1968-1973), Algonquin College (1973-1975), and the University of Ottawa (1974-2005).

 Cohen died of lung cancer at the age of 69 on May 12, 2014, in the palliative care unit at McGill University Health Centre in Montreal, Quebec, Canada.
 In accordance with her personal wishes, no funeral service was held.

 Work

 Cohen was known for her photographs of empty institutional interiors: living rooms, public halls, retirement homes, laboratories, offices, showrooms, shooting ranges, factories, spas, and military installations.
 Despite this interest in living and working spaces, Cohen's photographs are usually devoid of human presence.
 She photographed using an 8 x 10" view camera, allowing her to capture great detail, and create very large prints beginning in the mid-eighties.
 Her work has been published in catalogues such as Occupied Territory (1987) and No Man's Land (2001).
 In one of her last monographs, Cohen described a major goal in her work, a "long-standing preoccupation with formal, intellectual and ideological camouflage."